bkatiemills/python-testing/README.md

 ### Bonus Round

-### BR Problem 1
+### Bonus Round Problem 1

 > In genomics, we often want the 'reverse complement' of a genome; to construct this, take a genome and do the following:
 > - reverse the order of the characters
 > - swap A for T, and G for C.
 >
 > So for example, ACCG becomes CGGT.
 > Imagine the `matching.py` module contained a function called `reverseComplement`.
 This function should at least be able to get the above example right.
-Write a test in `tests.py` that check for this behavior; don't bother actually writing the `reverseComplement` function.
+Write a test in `matching_tests.py` that checks for this behavior; don't bother actually writing the `reverseComplement` function.

 What you just did is an example of **test driven design** - writing down what we want our function to do by defining the tests that check that that's the case *first*.
 TDD has the great advantage of helping us fight confirmation bias when coding; if you write a function first, there's a great temptation to run it once, see that it superficially looks okay, and call it done.
 Having the tests in place forces you to check that all the expected behavior actually works.

-### BR Problem 2
+### Bonus Round Problem 2

 > Write the `reverseComplement` function, and make sure it passes the test you wrote in the last problem.